Fire Damage Attorney

 Dealing With Your Insurance Company

 Even with a homeowners policy or a farm and ranch policy, the insurance claims process can feel like a nightmare.
-Even faithful, longtime policy holders can find out the hard way that their insurance companies are more interested in low-balling and getting out cheaply than actually compensating for the full amount of covered losses.
-Insurance companies can take advantage of the fact that families in temporary living situations are more likely to accept a low-ball offer just to get on with their lives, so you need a good lawyer on your side who can ensure you get the compensation and coverage you deserve and have paid for.
+Even faithful, longtime policy holders can find out the hard way that their insurance companies are more interested in their own bottom line.
+They will try to low-balling and getting out cheaply, not compensating for the full amount of covered losses.
+Insurance companies take advantage of families in temporary living situations.
+They realize that they are more likely to accept a low-ball offer just to get on with their lives.
+That’s why you need a good lawyer on your side.
+Scott Law Firm will ensure you get the compensation and coverage you deserve and have paid for.

 After a devastating loss such as one due to a fire, your homeowner’s policy often will not fully compensate you.
 For instance, in many cases, there is a certain limitation on the coverage to your personal belongings.
 Insurance policies refer to this as “contents coverage” and it is often a percentage of your structure coverage.
-There also may be limited or no coverage for the buildings outside of your main home such as a barn, detached storage unit or garage apartment.
-If you have not been fully compensated from your insurance company for a loss negligently caused by someone else, then you need to determine whether it is possible to make a claim against the at fault party.
-Your insurance company may need to be paid back depending on the type of damage they paid for and the circumstances of your claim against the negligent person or company.
+The buildings outside of your main home may not have full coverage under your insurance.
+This may include barns, storage units/sheds or garage apartments.
+If you have not received compensation from your insurance company for a loss caused by someone else, contact our attorney.
+Scott will help you determine whether it is possible to make a claim against the at fault party.
+Your insurance may require reimbursement depending on the damage they paid for and the circumstances of your claim.
 This is a process called “subrogation.”

-Fire damage and other types of damage to your home, land, or personal belongings can be life changing for families in Texas and across the nation.
+Fire damage and other damage to your home, land, or personal belongings can be life changing for Texan families.
 Losing one’s home is like losing a part of one’s self.
 Trying to carry on with work, school and life after property damage or loss can be a hardship for families.
 You don’t have to go through it alone.
 If you have suffered from property damage to your home, land, farm or other type of real property in or around Montgomery County, contact Scott Law Firm at 936-270-8100 for a free consultation.